cevi/qualifikation/README.md

 docker compose -f docker-compose.prod.yml up --build [-d]
 ```

+The CI/CD pipeline will automatically deploy the app to the production server upon a push to the `master` branch.

 ### Caveats for Production Environment

 The dev and production environment differs quite a bit.
 In production, we split the web server into two containers: